Peer Connections tutors enhance students’ individual learning in particular courses. Tutoring is FREE for SJSU students.

 How do I make an appointment?

 You can make appointments online or by phone at 408-924-2587.
-For Spring 2022, we are offering a mix of in-person and online/virtual appointments.
+We offer both in-person and online/virtual appointments.

 In-person appointments will take place in Peer Connections (SSC 600).
 Online/virtual appointments will take place on Zoom.
-Once your appointment is scheduled, an email confirmation, along with the Zoom link, will be sent to the preferred email address selected on MySJSU.
+Once your appointment is scheduled, an email confirmation, along with the Zoom link, will be sent to your email address as saved on mySJSU.
 A tutor will reach out to introduce themselves and to inquire about your session goals.

 Students may work with a tutor for 30 minutes or 1 hour.
 In most cases, we recommend making a 1 hour appointment so you have sufficient time to try out new strategies with your tutor.